masi-sh/masi-sh.github.io/_pages/about.md

 I am a postdoctoral researcher at Computer Science department of the University of Waterloo in Ontario, Canada.
 I am a member of the Cryptography, Security and Privacy (CrySP) lab and am supervised by Dr. Florian Kerschbaum.
 My research interests are: security and privacy in data management, security and privacy in machine learning, differential privacy, mutli-party computation, and applied cryptography.

 I received my PhD from the University of Waterloo in Summer 2021 under the supervision of Dr. Florian Kerschbaum.
-My thesis included a number of projects I conducted on data protection in big data analysis.
+My thesis concluded a number of projects I conducted on data protection in big data analysis.

 In Fall 2020, I worked as a research intern at National Research Council (NRC) in Canada.
 My research project was designing a secure mechanism to perform join operation over encrypted data.
 I conducted another internship over Summer 2020, at Microsoft Research (United States), focusing on privacy techniques for correlated data, while training models on organizational communications (e.g. emails).